 One of the East African social enterprises represented in the team was Beautiful Minds Ethiopia.
 It is a social enterprise led by Ayatam Simeneh, named Change Maker of the Year in 2017 by Reach for Change Ethiopia, one of the leading social enterprise intermediary institutions in the country.
 Ayatam is founder of Beautiful Minds Ethiopia, a waste soap recycling social enterprise that strives to deliver health and environment missions through the supply of affordable soap.
-Ayatam says, “What makes our model innovative is our supply chain strategy and inclusive social impact it creates along the process".
+Ayatam says, “What makes our model innovative is our supply chain strategy and the inclusive social impact it creates along the process".

-The Boat camp in general facilitated valuable interactions of the East African social entrepreneurs with their peers in their respective countries, in the East African region and EU.
-The Ethiopian social entrepreneur Fassika Fikre co-founder M-TENA (maisha ICT technologies) said, “The Boatcamp has allowed us to learn from each other's experience, understand the different challenges we face and the variety of solutions we came up with to address the same issues such as the refugees’ crisis".
+The Boat camp, in general, facilitated valuable interactions of the East African social entrepreneurs with their peers in their respective countries, in the East African region and EU.
+The Ethiopian social entrepreneur Fassika Fikre, co-founder M-TENA (maisha ICT technologies) said, “The Boatcamp has allowed us to learn from each other's experience, understand the different challenges we face and the variety of solutions we came up with to address the same issues such as the refugees’ crisis".
 To build on the success of the Boatcamp, Fassika recommends, "There should be better communication between us African social entrepreneurs so that the experience sharing will allow the social enterprise environment in our countries and the whole continent to grow.
-The other aspect that needs to be cultivated as well is our collaboration with the European social enterprises."
+The other aspect that needs to be cultivated as well as our collaboration with the European social enterprises."

 Apart from the overall conferences and workshops hosted by the Boatcamp, the East Africa team was offered with investment opportunities opened up through side meetings organized to facilitate partnership and collaboration between the team and Europe-based impact investors.
-Executives of ACRA and OPES Impact Fund provided the team with introductions about their organizations and their full interest in investing in the Ethiopian and Kenyan social enterprises and guides on their selection criteria, what they look for in them and what they offer.
+Executives of ACRA and OPES Impact Fund provided the team with introductions about their organisations and their full interest in investing in the Ethiopian and Kenyan social enterprises and guides on their selection criteria, what they look for in them and what they offer.
 One participant said, "The meetings with each of the investors ended in very positive notes for future collaboration."